 Returning Items To FBA

 The first thing is first, Fulfilled by Amazon is different from Amazon itself.
 Essentially, customers are allocated a 45-day window to return any faulty or damaged products for which they wish to be refunded.

 When you are notified of a customer return, it's always better to wait a few weeks to receive the return before issuing the customer a full refund.

 However, if the customer fails to return the item within that timeframe then it may never make its way back to your Amazon FBA return inventory.

-Depending on the reason for returning a product, you have to approach the issue differently.
+Depending on the reason or circumstances for returning a product, you have to approach the issue differently.
 For example, you will be reimbursed by Amazon in most cases, but there are certain situations when you will have to deal with the problem yourself, so to say.